-Yes, the seminars will be streamed live online at www.cchmav.org/longwood/live.html.
+Yes, the seminars will be streamed live online.
+We will post the link closer to the event date.
 Please note, you will need a standard cable modem to view the stream.
 The stream will begin a few minutes prior to the start of each session.

 Are the seminar videos posted online?

 We record each seminar and post them online for you to watch at your convenience.
 Please see our video archive for videos of past seminars.